-In this post we offer a set of questions a learning business may need to ask when developing requirements for a learning learning management system and undertaking an LMS selection process.
-The list is not intended to be comprehensive, but it should provide a solid starting point for your LMS selection efforts.
+Is choosing an LMS part of your plans?
+In this post we offer a set of LMS questions to ask when developing requirements for a learning learning management system and undertaking a process for selecting an LMS.
+The list is not intended to be comprehensive, but it should provide a solid starting point for your selection efforts.

 The questions are purposely not targeted at specific platform features.
 Rather, they are intended to surface general issues and circumstances that the implementation of a learning platform may help address.
 They are a path to developing detailed discussions in way that encourage all key stakeholders to put substantial thought and effort into the process.
 You can use these as a discussion/reflection guide, adding and deleting topics and questions as your situation dictates.

 We have a few overarching suggestions to accompany the discussion guide:

 Faulty platform selection processes tend to start with a list of features; better ones start with a clear idea of the objectives for the platform (derived from the objectives for the organization overall and its education business), which often speak to the business problems to be solved and the desired user experience.
 And the best ones start with agreement about the value that a learning platform can deliver for all key stakeholders.

 Once the platform objectives and the value to be created are clear, meticulously map out the elements of the ideal user experiences.

 When the value and the user experience are clear, the highest-priority features and functionalities will also become clear.
 Learning platforms can do many things, but most organizations only need a platform to do a particular set of things really well.